 When a man is diagnosed with prostate cancer, it means cancerous cells are present in the prostate, the small, walnut-sized gland that produces seminal fluid.

 According to the American Cancer Society, prostate cancer is one of the leading causes of cancer deaths among men, especially those who are 55 and older.
 Most men who have been screened and diagnosed with prostate cancer have a very good prognosis, and may not even need immediate treatment.

 The urologists and oncologists at University of Missouri Health Care's Ellis Fischel Cancer Center are highly experienced in treating prostate cancer.
-Our team confers with other treatment teams to provide second opinions when a diagnosis of prostate cancer has been given.
+Our team confers with other specialists to provide second opinions when a diagnosis of prostate cancer has been given.
 We work closely with other specialty groups – such as medical oncology and radiation oncology – to develop a comprehensive, personalized treatment plan for each of our patients.
 As an academic health system, our physicians have access to the latest research and technology, and consistently provide the best and safest treatments for our patients.